dotnet/docs/docs/fsharp/fsharp-language-reference/symbol-and-operator-reference/index.md

 # Symbol and Operator Reference

+> [!NOTE]
+The API reference links in this article will take you to MSDN.
+The docs.microsoft.com API reference is not complete.

 This topic includes a table of symbols and operators that are used in the F# language.

 ## Table of Symbols and Operators
 The following table describes symbols used in the F# language, provides links to topics that provide more information, and provides a brief description of some of the uses of the symbol.
 Symbols are ordered according to the ASCII character set ordering.

 |Symbol or operator|Links|Description|
 |------------------|-----|-----------|